eandablo/lubritech/README.md

 The header contains the Logo of TRIBOPLEX and the main navigation menu floated at left and right, respectively.
 The header was given the property of sticky enhencing accesibility to other pages of the website at any point.
 The hero image conveys the basic idea of lubrication and sets the mission of the TRIBOPLEX.
-The text inside the hero image was colored in white since this allows a great contrast with the dark theme of the image.
+The text inside the hero image was colored in white since this allows a great contrast with the dark theme of the image without the need of a background banner.

 ![header](assets/images/readme-header.png)